SenseNet/docs.sensenet.com/content/concepts/basics/02-content-tree.md

 # Content type inheritance

 Content types are defined in a type hierarchy: a content type may be inherited from another type, automatically inheriting its fields and the underlying business logic (handler).
 A content type may only inherit fields from a single type because of the tree structure.
 Multiple inheritance is not allowed.
 Inherited field configuration can be overridden in derived types.
-For example, a custom `CompanyUser` type inherited from the built-in User type will have all the fields that are defined on the `User`, and can also have additional ones related to its specialities).
+For example, a custom `CompanyUser` type inherited from the built-in User type will have all the fields that are defined on the `User`, and can also have additional ones related to its specialities.